mrcreasey/oc-ds-p3-eda-visualisation/README.md

 - correlation heatmap, pairplot, barplot, lineplot, jointplot, box-whisker plot
 - PCA (principal component analysis), dendrogram, clustermap
 - wordclouds

+### Conclusion: How to Avoid Risky Additives in Ready-to-Eat Meals

+- ➡️ Avoid prepared products from food categories at high risk:
+  - sandwiches, pizzas, artificially sweetened drinks, dairy desserts, processed meats
+- ➡️ Use a (simple) recommendation system based on the addiscore:
+  - find the main category of a given product (example: pizza)
+  - if there are other products in this category
+    - sort by addiscore
+    - propose alternative products with the best nutrigrade in the top addiscore

 ## Features (Keywords)